by Paula Bosse

 Top image is from a Comfort Furniture Company business card (collection of the author).

-Electricity as a therapeutic miracle-cure was all the rage when this vibrating couch appeared.
+Electricity as a therapeutic miracle-cure was all the rage when this vibrating couch appeared (even though it does not appear that the furniture above involved electricity).
 I’ve written about a couple of other unusual electricity-powered therapies in my Dallas-history blog:

 - “‘Electricity in Every Form’ — 1909”